drinkintiger/CS441_Project_3.1/README.txt

 The average time to do matrix multiplication ijk on a 512 x 512 matrix is 2.294005 The average time to do matrix multiplication ijk on a 1024 x 1024 matrix is 64.094746
 ------------------------------------------------------------------------------
+NOTE: The actual print out looks different, for matrix multiplication each iteration performs all experiments before incrementing.
+The above is an example of one experiment.
 (It prints out 5 more chunks of code like this for each permutation of iterating through the matricies, I have ommitted them because it is pretty redundant)